HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

    on, and it is what the search brackets.
 If it never changes sign over the sweep, the search widens the interval by a decade on each side, up to ``bracket_expand`` times (four by default), then raises and names both ends rather than returning the better of the two.
-A failed evaluation at an end skips the widening: the surface is the problem, not the interval.
+One failed evaluation anywhere in the sweep skips the widening: the surface is the problem, not the interval.
+A root that only exists outside the declared bounds is returned with a warning naming both, because several decades out is usually a residual that stopped responding to the parameter rather than a surprising value.

 ``roptim`` and ``roptim_valid``
    The validity indicator of Equation 4, against the ``roptim_max`` bound (two